Carlos Ott: Early life and education

 Ott was born in Montevideo, Uruguay.
 His father was an architect.
 He knew early that he wanted to be an architect.
 According to Ott, "I have been preparing for this all of my life."
 Ott was sharpening the pencils at his father's office at age three, and later made coffee for the draughtsmen and learning the basics of draughtsmanship at age five.
 "I'm one of those lucky fellows who knew what he wanted to do in life, at the age of five."

 Ott attended a French-language high school.
 At 15, he designed a modification used in a production vehicle for GM Uruguay.
 He was offered a position and training at GM's headquarters in Detroit, but turned it down to pursue architecture.
 In 1971, Ott graduated from the School of Architecture at the University of the Republic, Uruguay.
-Shortly after graduation, he received a Fulbright Scholarship and went to study at the University of Hawaii and graduated with a Masters in Architecture and Urban Design from Washington University's School of Architecture (now Sam Fox School of Design & Visual Arts) in 1972.
+Shortly after graduation, he received a Fulbright Scholarship and went to study at the University of Hawaii and graduated with a Masters in Architecture and Urban Design from Washington University in St. Louis's School of Architecture (now Sam Fox School of Design & Visual Arts) in 1972.